Introducing Devshell: like virtualenv, for every language

 Used to bring in a specific package.
 This package will be added to the environment.

-Type: null or package or string convertible to it
+null or (package or string convertible to it)

 Declared in: